Tutorial: Circuit-based Electromagnetic Transient Simulation: Equivalent Circuit Approach for EMT Simulations

-Note that before stamping the terms into the system matrix $Y$, we have to perform two steps.
+Recall that before stamping the terms into the system matrix $Y$, we have to perform two steps.
 First, we will replace the circuit elements with time-derivative terms with corresponding equivalent companion circuits.
-Second, we will replace the circuits with nonlinear terms with their linearized approximation.
+Second, we will replace the circuits with nonlinear terms with their linearized approximation as shown for $F_{qr}$ in \eqref{eq:linearize_fqr}.
+For instance, the nonlinear symbolic stamps for $F_{qr}$ loop constraint in \eqref{eq:IM_iv} is added to the $Y$ matrix as shown in Fig. \ref{fig:IM_stamp_nonlinear}.

 Next, to obtain the transient response of the nonlinear IM network, we will recursively solve the system matrix $Y$ over time, and we will perform iterations to solve the nonlinear terms.
 We will update the linearized terms in each iteration.
 We will update the terms in companion circuits only when we recursively move forward in time.